Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Application-neutral example

 A robust estimator should produce consistent estimates on samples drawn from the same distribution, despite the observations being different each time.
 The bias relates to the asymptotic accuracy of the estimator, and the variance relates to the stability of the estimate.
 The achievable minimum asymptotic variance of the estimates produced by an unbiased estimator known as the \gls{MVUE} is given by the \gls{CRB} as follows:

 where $I(\boldsymbol{\theta})$ is the \gls{GEV} Fisher information given by \autoref{eq:fisher}.
 An unbiased estimator that achieves the \gls{CRB} is considered statistically most efficient.
-To contrast our approach, we graphically represent the $90\%$ parameter confidence intervals of the \gls{MVUE} calculated using the diagonal elements of \autoref{eq:crb} in the shaded regions of \autoref{fig:synthetic_params}.
+To contrast the proposed approach, we graphically represent the $90\%$ parameter confidence intervals of the \gls{MVUE} calculated using the diagonal elements of \autoref{eq:crb} in the shaded regions of \autoref{fig:synthetic_params}.
 Since the \gls{PWM} method is biased, a test for significant parameter deviation, such as the Wald test \cite{wald_tests_1943}, would not be well-calibrated.
-Nonetheless, it can be observed that our estimates fall within the interval, a graphical indication that such tests would likely be unable to reject the hypothesis that there are no statistically significant deviations between our estimates and the true parameters.
+Nonetheless, it can be observed that estimates of the proposed approach fall within the interval, a graphical indication that such tests would likely be unable to reject the hypothesis that there are no statistically significant deviations between the proposed method and the true parameters.